-COMMUNITY PARTICIPATION
+COMMUNITY OUTREACH

-Please share your thoughts with us about the information in this report.
+Please share your thoughts with us about this report as it is prepared by City staff in the Portsmouth Water Division.
 We welcome your input and the opportunity to answer any questions you may have about the water supply.
 For more information about your drinking water, please contact Albert Pratt or Brian Goetz.

-- Albert Pratt P.E., Water Supply Operations Manager, 603-520-0622 - Brian Goetz, Deputy Director of Public Works, 603-766-1420
+- Albert Pratt P.E., Water Supply Operations Manager 603.520.0622 - Brian Goetz, Deputy Director of Public Works 603.766.1420